Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 }
 {{< /highlight >}}

 The following snippet shows how the state machine is implemented and how the transitions work.
-Implementing the state machine is required because the commands sent by the GameBoy have a variable length payload, and the GameBoy Printer is required to reply with an ACK at the precise end of the command packet.
+Implementing the state machine is required because the commands sent by the Game Boy have a variable length payload, and the Game Boy Printer is required to reply with an ACK at the precise end of the command packet.

 {{< highlight C >}}
 const char printer_magic[] = {0x88, 0x33};